QiuYukang/5G-LENA/doc/source/nr-module.rst

 or CoverageArea is selected.
 The first case considers the configuration of the beamforming vectors (for each RTD) as defined by the user in the scenario script for which the REM maps (SNR/SINR/IPSD) are generated.
-Examples are given in Figure :ref:`fig-BSexamples` where the first two figures depict the SNR (left) and SINR (right) for the case of two gNBs with antenna array configuration 8x8 and Isotropic elements, while the two figures on the bottom correspond to 3GPP element configuration.
+Examples are given in :numref:`fig-BSexamples` where the first two figures depict the SNR (left) and SINR (right) for the case of two gNBs with antenna array configuration 8x8 and Isotropic elements, while the two figures on the bottom correspond to 3GPP element configuration.